 School Board Reports Comparison of Revenue and Expenditures to Budget and a detailed Check Payments report for the previous month should be generated and forwarded to the Superintendent for board review.
 The financial reports and check payment list shall be approved by the School Board.

-All reports should be filed for audit purposes including, but not limited to, the following:
+All reports should be filed electronically for audit purposes including, but not limited to, the following:

 Cash Receipts Journal